 With the print/cut feature, you need to print the image through the Cricut software.
 When you are ready click “Make it.”
 The next page will show the set up of the magnet sheet on a Cricut mat.
-Note the black border around the magnet, that will print automatically and is what your Cricut machine needs to “see” where to cut.
+Note the black border around the magnet, which will print automatically and is what your Cricut machine needs to “see” where to cut.
 Click “Continue” on this page.

 On the next screen, you will be able to print directly to your printer.
 Select “Send to Printer.”
 A printer set up box will appear.
 Select your printer and the number of copies, and then TURN OFF “Add Bleed.”
 While this sounded like something I wanted, it caused me all kinds of issues.
 Namely, the bleed was grey whereas the image is black.
-So I decided it looked better with a bit of white vs the grey.
+So I decided it looked better with a bit of white vs grey.

-Next, TURN ON system dialogue and hit print.
+Next, TURN ON the system dialogue and hit print.
 (This is where I ruined a magnet sheet.)
 When I tested my print/cut on paper it was perfect, when I switched to the magnetic sheet the printer “jumped” while printing and messed up the print job because it wasn’t expecting something thick.
-By turning on the system dialogue another box appeared (it under my Cricut window, so you might need to minimize to find it).
+By turning on the system dialogue another box appeared (it under my Cricut window, so you might need to minimize it to find it).

 On the system dialogue, tell your printer to expect thick “paper.”
 I choose “photo premium paper,” printed at the “best quality.”
 Then I selected “print.”
 This time my printed magnet paper looked perfect.